HackMemphis/HACKmemphis.com/CONTRIBUTING.md

 ## Vagrant

-This vagrant box is build on top of the great work done on [laravel/homestead](https://github.com/laravel/homestead)
+This vagrant box is built on top of the great work done on [laravel/homestead](https://github.com/laravel/homestead)

 ## Testing